BradleyA/git-TEST-commit-automation/hooks/README.md

 - Run \<REPOSITORY>/\<PATH>/TEST/\<COMMIT_FILE_NAME>/SA-<TEST_CASE>
 - Loop through \<REPOSITORY>/\<PATH>/TEST/\<COMMIT_FILE_NAME>/FVT-<TEST_CASE>
     - Run \<REPOSITORY>/\<PATH>/TEST/\<COMMIT_FILE_NAME>/FVT-<TEST_CASE>

+    **PASS** or **FAIL** or **ERROR**, some methed will notify someone of the results. (not sure which method is going to work for me and you? . . . stdout, logs-scrape, tables, email, twitter, slack, tall a friand, etc.)

+    **hooks directory**  The hooks directory was created because I wanted to modify the GitHub hooks and track changes per repository.
+Include hooks/ in repostory because .git/hooks is not pushed and hooks change and these changes need to be tracked in a Git repository. (need to retest)

 **git-TEST-cases.sh** - search from top of repository to list TEST directory test cases and manage test cases